cis198-2016s/slides/01/content.md

 - This eliminates a _huge_ number of memory safety bugs _at compile time_.

 ---
-## Lifetimes

-- There's one more piece to the ownership puzzle: Lifetimes.
-- We'll visit these again later in the course, when we have covered more prerequisite topics.

----
 ## Example: Vectors

 - You can iterate over `Vec`s in three different ways: